gmc-norr/getmod/README.md

 Ui made using PySide6 and translation of requests using flask.

-Packed into a one-file executable using nuitka 0.6.19.1, found under release.
+Packed into a one-file executable using nuitka 0.6.19.1, found under releases.

 ```console
 (venv)> python -m nuitka --onefile --enable-plugin=pyside6 --windows-disable-console --windows-icon-from-ico=icons\life-buoy.ico getmod.py